-First-year only
+First-year only My project is entirely in-person.

 We have all experienced profound fatigue and sleepiness when sick (e.g COVID19 or the flu), but the mechanism of this sickness symptom is not understood.
 It is important to understand this because some people are disabled by fatigue even when not sick.